 In the meantime, a valuable site in St. George's historic district was rapidly deteriorating and was being considered for demolition.
-The property’s history dates to the 1930’s when the Utah-Idaho Sugar Company, after determining that sugar beet seed was a good cash crop, purchased the pioneer era Opera House and built three warehouses on the site.
-Warehouse No. 3, now the St. George Art Museum, was used for to store the sugar beet seeds until the sugar company closed in 1979.
-Eventually the vacant buildings became an eyesore and a home to mice and pigeons.
+The property’s history dates to the 1930’s when the Utah-Idaho Sugar Company, after determining that sugar beet seed was a good cash crop, purchased the pioneer-era Opera House and built three warehouses on the site.
+Warehouse No. 3, now the St. George Art Museum, was used to store the sugar beet seeds until the sugar company closed in 1979.
+Eventually, the vacant buildings became an eyesore and a home to mice and pigeons.

-Only the vision, generosity, and hard work of the community and city officials would be able to save it.
-Washington County Statehood Centennial Committee in 1996 recruited 12 artists and 12 historians to create Legacy, a visual and written presentation of the early history of the area.
+Only the vision, generosity, and hard work of the community and city officials would be able to save the building that is now the Art Museum.
+In 1996, Washington County Statehood Centennial Committee recruited 12 artists and 12 historians to create Legacy, a visual and written presentation of the early history of the area.
 The proceeds were earmarked to make the dream of an Art Museum a reality and the original paintings became part of the Permanent Collection.
 On January 15, 1997 the new Art Museum opened with the exhibit Counterpoint and Meditation – A Contemporary Interpretation of Utah Wetlands by Robert Marshall along with the Legacy paintings and selected pieces from the Museum’s 165-piece Permanent Collection.

 The first 10 years in the new Art Museum brought visitors to exhibits as diverse as Art of the Soviet Republics and Oklahoma City Children’s Memorial Quilts.
 The Regional an annual juried show to explore the work of artists in the area was staged in consecutive years until 2006.
 Grant Speed’s bronze Wild West sculptures and the Art of Animation were among the many exhibits mounted that first decade.

-Many more important and memorable exhibits have followed including A Tribute to Jim Jones (1933-2009) a moving 2010 exhibit that included some of the artist’s last works.
+Many more important and memorable exhibits have followed, including A Tribute to Jim Jones (1933-2009), a moving 2010 exhibit that included some of the artist’s last works.
 The massive paintings by Charles Becker, Into the Mysteries of the Super Real, was on display for five months in 2011.
-The 2013 exhibit Quilts: Re-Imagined by the Painted Hills Fiber Artist Group and Here Comes the Gown – 150 Years of Wedding Dresses on display from December 12, 2014 through May 9, 2015 remain a couple of our most popular exhibits of all time..
+The 2013 exhibit Quilts: Re-Imagined by the Painted Hills Fiber Artist Group and Here Comes the Gown – 150 Years of Wedding Dresses on display from December 12, 2014 through May 9, 2015 remain a couple of the museum's most popular exhibits of all time.